airportyh/time-traveling-debugger/README.md

 ## Running a Program

-You run a program you use the `run` command:
+To run a program you use the `run` command:

         `./run <.play file>`

-This should create a history file containing all execution states of the program with the `.history` suffix.
-For example, if you ran `./run fib.play`, then that should create the file `fib.history`.
+This should create a history file with the `.history` suffix.
+For example, if you ran `fib.play`, then that should create the file `fib.history` in the same directory.
+The history file contains all past execution states of the program.

 ## Running the Step Debugger